raissagd/JavaScript30/README.md

 ### 👉 Day twelve: Key Sequence Detection

 Thoughts: I like to pass keycodes to events handlers, and the cornify website's method was pretty funny.

+### 👉 Day thirteen: Slide in on Scroll

+Thoughts: Learned a bit of scrollX, scrollY and window events!
+Tricky math